-Set 25 (Answers begin on page 128.) shoes.
+Set 25 (Answers begin on page 128.)
+383. Tom puts on his socks before he puts on his shoes.
 Here's your last set of "true-false-uncertain" problems.
-Remember, the best way to answer questions like this jacket. is usually to draw a quick diagram or take notes. shirt.
-380. Taking the train across town is quicker than taking the bus. statement is Taking the bus across town is slower than a. true. driving a car. b. false.
+He puts on his shirt before he puts on his Remember, the best way to answer questions like this jacket. is usually to draw a quick diagram or take notes.
+Tom puts on his shoes before he puts on his shirt.
+380. Taking the train across town is quicker than If the first two statements are true, the third taking the bus. statement is Taking the bus across town is slower than a. true. driving a car. b. false.
 Taking the train across town is quicker than c. uncertain. driving a car.
-If the first two statements are true, the third statement is a. true. b. false. c. uncertain. statement is a. true.
+384. Three pencils cost the same as two erasers.
+If the first two statements are true, the third statement is Four erasers cost the same as one ruler. a. true.
+Pencils are more expensive than rulers. b. false.
+If the first two statements are true, the third c. uncertain. statement is a. true.
 381. All Lamels are Signots with buttons. b. false.
 No yellow Signots have buttons. c. uncertain.
 No Lamels are yellow.
-If the first two statements are true, the third than green. statement is a. true. b. false. c. uncertain.
+385. A jar of jelly beans contains more red beans If the first two statements are true, the third than green. statement is a. true.
+There are more yellow beans than red. b. false.
+The jar contains fewer yellow jelly beans than c. uncertain. green ones.